This program is organized by the Foundation for Sustainable Development (FSD) in collaboration with DukeEngage.

 * Access the FSD Alumni Network upon return to connect with like-minded individuals who help one another reach their academic and professional goals through networking and regional events.
 FSD Alumni have won internationally renowned scholarships, studied at prestigious graduate schools, worked for prominent international development institutions, and have even started their own organizations.

 Students in Kakamega will be individually placed with an NGO partner focused on one or more of the following sectors: gender equality, human rights and public policy, education, youth development, microfinance, micro-enterprise, child and maternal health, major disease treatment and prevention, environmental sustainability, and appropriate technology.
-Students will work with partner organizations to design and implement projects that sustainably address local needs and activate community involvement.
-Actual project activities will depend on the student’s skills and the priorities and needs of the NGO and community.
-Recent students in Kenya have:
+Students will work with partner organizations to design and implement projects that sustainably address local priorities.
+Actual project activities will depend on the student’s skills/experiences and the priorities of the NGO and community.

 * Collaborated with local clinics to train community educators on HIV/AIDS awareness, prevention, and affordable treatment.